abdalrahman-alhmouz/201-reading-note/class-09.md

 ## Different List Item Markers

-The list-style-type property specifies the type of list item marker.
+*The list-style-type property specifies the type of list item marker.*

-The following example shows some of the available list item markers:

-Example
+*Example*

 ``` ruby
 ul.a {